Opperhoofd/o101_s4z_mods/README.md

 ![O101-ladder-race](assets/images/O101-ladder-race.png)
 The ladder race window is made for...
 LADDER RACING!
 A great 5 vs 5 tactical racing format.
 The screenshot shows multiple states.
 Left is pre-race, middle is post-race and right is live.

 The ladder info is based on the current watching rider.
 So if you're scheduled for a race, you will see the race info.
 The watching rider can be overridden by Zwift ID at the bottom of the configuration page.
+If no data loads, there's no race available today for the watching rider (ladder site queries by today, will be changed to now+24h in the future)

 The ladder windows has some characteristics of my nearby race v2 and groups race mod.